 The symptom is the feature factory.
 Output becomes a stand-in for progress.
 Discovery is the first thing cut under pressure.
 Product managers become backlog administrators, and product judgment — framing the right problem, choosing among solutions — stays locked in a handful of senior heads.
 It never scales.

-Generative AI makes it worse: it industrializes output.
-Teams that can't think outside-in now build the wrong things ten times faster.
+Generative AI raises the stakes: it industrializes output.
+Teams that lose sight of the market now build the wrong things ten times faster.

 Notice what all four have in common: none of them is present at the moment of decision.
 The moment where inside-out thinking actually operates is unattended.